geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

    *  - .. raw:: html
             :file: ./images/induced_prism_demo.html

-**** Magnetic app:   binder link
-Student exercise:
+**Student exercise** (magnetic_app_):

 (a) Generate a block and bury it at a depth that is somewhat greater than its size.
 The block will produce a magnetic field that is like a dipole.
 Locate the block at the north pole, at mid-latitude and at the equator.
 Before you simulate the data with the applet, sketch the explected magnetic field.
 Also, sketch the expected profile along a N-S transect, at the surface,  over the middle of the buried target.
 Do this for all possible data types; Bx, By, Bz, B_t.

 In addition to components in the cartesian framework, or projections onto the direction of the inducing field, the vertical gradient of the field, can be plotted.
 These data are those that would be acquired with a gradiometer, and are listed as :math:`B_g`.

 Note that when plotting any datum, sign conventions must be adopted.
 For the applet the coordinate system